- The Architecture

-- Family activities at the Abu Dhabi Louvre
+- Family Activities at the Abu Dhabi Louvre

 Calling all art enthusiasts!
 A few years after it opened its doors to the capital’s public, the Louvre Abu Dhabi is now a cultural and artistic icon.
 Located in Abu Dhabi’s Saadiyat Island Cultural District, the Abu Dhabi Louvre museum is an art and civilisation hotspot.
-It was inaugurated in 2017 and marks a thirty-year agreement between the French and Abu Dhabi governments.
+It was inaugurated in 2017 and marked a thirty-year agreement between the French and Abu Dhabi governments.

 The mastermind behind the Louvre Abu Dhabi is the 2008 Pritzker Prize winner Jan Nouvel.
 Among the many notable projects from the French architect are the Copenhagen Concert Hall, Philharmonie De Paris and the Doha Tower skyscraper.